Fitbit Air Review: A $99 Whoop Alternative With A Catch

 - Paid with Google Health Premium: Ask Coach 24/7, adaptive weekly fitness plans, detailed sleep insights from the Coach, proactive insights and trends, the workout library, and the mindfulness library.

-- US pricing: $9.99 per month or $79 per year
+- Standard pricing: $9.99 per month, or $99 per year billed annually

 - Trial: three months included with every Fitbit Air purchase